ryan-roemer/sphinx-bootstrap-theme/README.rst

 search bar on the left side.

-The global (site-wide) table of contents is the "Site" navigation dropdown, which is a multi-level deep rendering of the ``toctree`` for the entire site.
+The global (site-wide) table of contents is the "Site" navigation dropdown, which is a confgiurable level rendering of the ``toctree`` for the entire site.
 The local (page-level) table of contents is the "Page" navigation dropdown, which is a multi-level rendering of the current page's ``toc``.